postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 ![Add Opsgenie integration](https://assets.postman.com/postman-docs/opsgenie-teams-add-integration-bb.jpg)

-From the list of integrations, select the [`API` integration](https://docs.opsgenie.com/docs/api-integration) option.
+From the list of integrations, select the [**API integration**](https://docs.opsgenie.com/docs/api-integration) option.

 ![select API integration option](https://assets.postman.com/postman-docs/opsgenie-search-select-api.jpg)

-On configuration page, fill in the your information and select `Save Integration`.
+On the configuration page, fill in your information and select **Save Integration**.

 Copy your API Key and save it for later.